 - 2. Click the link for your storage subsystem (for example, DS4800). - 3.
-When the subsystem support page opens, click the Download tab, then click the Storage Manager, firmware, HBA and tools (including readmes) link. - 4.
-When the download page opens, click the Storage Mgr tab.
-A table displays. - In the table, find the row that contains the listing for your operating system, then click on the corresponding v9.1x link under the Current Versions and Readmes column.
+When the subsystem support page opens, click the Download tab, and then click the Storage Manager, firmware, HBA and tools (including readmes) link. - 4.
+When the download page opens, click the Storage Mgr tab; a table displays.

+5. In the table, find the row that contains the listing for your operating system, and then click the corresponding v9.1x link in the Current Versions and Readmes column.